Philadelphia Underage DUI Lawyer

 You cannot afford to waste any time if your son or daughter has been charged with driving under the influence, underage public intoxication, using a fake ID to buy alcohol, or other crimes involving alcohol.
 An alcohol-related charge could have serious consequences for your child’s future, making it difficult or impossible to get hired, qualify for student loans, join volunteer or internship programs, and seize other career opportunities or educational opportunities.

 Don’t wait another moment to get legal help from a skilled, aggressive, and experienced attorney for underage DUI in Philadelphia.
-For a free legal consultation, call The Law Office of Lloyd Long at (215) 525-6818.

-Underage DUI Laws in PA: Zero Tolerance
+Underage DUI Laws in Philadelphia: Zero Tolerance

 Minors, defined as people age 20 or younger, can be charged with DUI as soon as they are old enough to get behind the wheel of a car.
 However, the most common ages for minors to be charged with underage DUI is during college, between the ages of 18 and 20.